August 10, 2018

 Below you will find the repertoire selected for the auditions as discussed in the past and present.
 All the music is readily available either online, in our library, etc. There are no rentals except the Prokofiev which is posted on our CMU website.

 I am now accepting nominations for the the auditions.
-The auditions for principals will be teacher recommended, 8 violins max (4 from each studio unless Mr Wu has one or two he would like to recommend, which in that case would bring it to 9 or 10), 4 violas, 4 cellos, 4 basses.
+The auditions for principals will be teacher recommended, 8 violins max, 4 violas, 4 cellos, 4 basses.
 These students must, in the estimate of the teacher, be in the top rank of musicians in each studio.
 I hope to have at least two concertmasters and 4 others that will alternate between 1st stand of seconds and 2nd stand of 1sts.
 All other instruments can be designated as principal, co-principal or associate/assistant principal.
 Please pass along the names of your participating students as soon as possible.
 Below are the audition requirements.

 Those students that do not meet the standards for a principal position will be rotated along with the rest of their sections.
 If there are no suitable leaders for any position, the rotation will then include that chair.
 All decisions are FINAL and will remain in place for the entire academic year.
 For more information, please see the CMU Phil website.